visioninhope/foundationallm/docs/deployment/deployment-starter.md

     az containerapp update --name <aca_name> --resource-group <resource_group_name> --image <image_name>
     ```
     where `<aca_name>` is the name of the ACA, `<resource_group_name>` is the name of the resource group where the ACA is located, and `<image_name>` is the name of the image you want to update (the structure of the image name is `<acr_name>.azurecr.io/<image_name>:latest`, where `<acr_name>` is the name of the Azure Container Registry, and `<image_name>` is the name of the Docker image).

-### Update individual APIs or portals when using Microsoft Azure Kubernetes Service (AKS)

-Coming soon...